 It can be explained by the ‘forgetting curve’ – an idea that has been around in the psychology literature for over one hundred years.
 The forgetting curve is the idea that over time we forget things at an exponential rate.

 In essence, the idea behind spaced repetition is that you allow your brain to forget some of the information to ensure that the active recall process is mentally taxing.
-The psychology literature suggests that the harder that your mind has to work to retrieve information, the more likely that that information will be encoded.
+The psychology literature suggests that the harder your mind works to retrieve information, the more likely it is for that information to be encoded.

-By spacing our repetition by a day, three days, then a week, we allow ourselves to forget some of the information such that when we revise the topic – through active recall – it takes active brainpower.
-Rereading, on the other hand, has low utility because it is a passive exercise – just testing yourself once has been shown to be more effective than rereading the same passage four times.
+By spacing our repetition by a day, three days, then a week, we allow ourselves to forget some of the information so that when we revise the topic – through active recall – it takes active brainpower.
+Re-reading, on the other hand, has low utility because it is a passive exercise – just testing yourself once has been shown to be more effective than re-reading the same passage four times.

 The students were doing the same work – the only difference being that their recall was spaced out compared to groups 2 and 3.
 This study not only emphasizes the power of active recall but also provides firm evidence of the power of spaced repetition and how we only need to restructure our revision slightly to obtain a substantial improvement in our ability to remember and recall information.